smartface/sf-plugin-instabug/README.md

 ```

 #### Invocation Events
-You can set the SDK to be shown using one of the following modes:
+You can set the Instabug interface to be shown by using one of the following methods:

 - Shake device
 - Take a screenshot
-- Tap on a floating button shown above your app's UI
+- Tap on a floating button shown above the UI of your app
 - Do a 2-finger swipe from right to left

 To customize the invocation event, pass one of the values of the InstaBug.InvocationEvent enum when starting the SDK.

 ```javascript